w3f/polkadot-wiki/docs/general/contributing.md

 <img align="center" width="700" height="350" src="/img/contributing/translate/polkadot-translate-feature.png"/>
 <br/>

-The following are steps on how to interact with the crowdin interface for translatations.
+The following are steps on how to interact with the crowdin interface for translations.
 Check out the official [crowdin knowledge base](https://support.crowdin.com/online-editor/) as well.

 <p float="center">